"Maybe It's a Piece of Dust"

 He meant to say Apple Pixie Dust!

-Apple thinks nothing of bad keyboards (Score:3)
+Apple thinks nothing of bad keyboards (Score:2, Interesting)

 All those purty transparent keyboards of theirs rapidly turn into hideous festivals of dust and hairs, and getting them apart and back together again is way more difficult than average.
 I see them all the time at thrift stores and the like, and wish I hadn't.